 For vegetables that you’re only storing for a short while before you use them it’s not a big problem to store them near the apples.
 But if you have carrots, potatoes, or other root vegetables that you want to keep for several weeks or months then you wouldn’t want to store them right next to the apples.

 If you don’t have a root cellar and if you’re short on space in your refrigerator, it’s not always easy to keep the apples in a completely separate place, but you can put all of the apples in a crisper drawer and then store your vegetables in the fridge shelves.
 This way at least there’s some level of separation between the apples and the other produce.

 And Enjoy Your Apples!

 While these tips aren’t an absolute guarantee that your apples will last all the way through the winter, they will give you a much better chance of being able to enjoy your apple harvest for as long as possible.
 And depending on your apple variety and your storage methods, you might just be able to make some of your apples last until the spring (with the promise of other fresh fruit like strawberries coming soon!)
-I’ve had Arkansas Black apples keep well into March, and there are several other varieties that might have kept that long too if I hadn’t eaten them all earlier.
+I’ve had Arkansas Black apples keep well into May and even June, and there are several other varieties that might have kept that long too if I hadn’t eaten them all earlier in the season.